Lahore Marathon

-The Lahore Marathon is an annual road marathon held in Lahore, Pakistan on 2005, 2006, and 2012.
+The Lahore Marathon is an annual international road marathon held in Lahore, Pakistan on 2005, 2006, 2007, and 2012.
 The main event is the traditional 42.195 km marathon race.
 Other races in the marathon include a 10 km race, 5 km "Family Fun Run", and 3 km races for people with physical and visual impairment.
 The marathon is preceded by a gala dinner for international athletes, foreign dignitaries, government and corporate leaders.
 Approximately 26,000 people participated in the Lahore Marathon in total in 2007, making it one of the major marathons of the world.

 History

 The inaugural marathon took place on 30 January 2005, with over 60 elite runners participating in a field of 17,500.
 Tseko Mpolokeng of South Africa was the first winner of the competition, with a time of 2:16:57.
 The first Pakistani to cross the finish line was Mohammad Aslam.
 Jane Kariuki of Kenya was the first winner of the women's division.

 The second running of the marathon took place on 29 January 2006.
 The 2007 edition took place on 14 January 2007.